i5hi/rust-mobile/part1.md

 ls $HOME/Android/Sdk/ndk/<version_number>/toolchains/llvm/prebuilt/linux-x86_64/bin
 ```

-Once you confirm the ndk is at the given path and that the bin folder contains a bunch of binaries, add the path to your `PATH` variable for cargo.
+Once you confirm the ndk is at the given path and that the bin folder contains a bunch of binaries, add this path to your `PATH` variable for cargo.

 ```
 export PATH=$PATH:$HOME/Android/Sdk/ndk/<version_number>/toolchains/llvm/prebuilt/linux-x86_64/bin